philpax/philpax.github.io/content/updates/when-you-add-an-updates-section/index.md

 # this website

-It took _much_ longer than desirable to ship the intiial version of the website by virtue of my needless desire to Rewrite It In Rust, including [my own SSG](https://github.com/philpax/philpax.github.io) and [HTML templating library](https://github.com/philpax/paxhtml) and asset baking and so on and so forth.
+It took _much_ longer than desirable to ship the initial version of the website by virtue of my needless desire to Rewrite It In Rust, including [my own SSG](https://github.com/philpax/philpax.github.io) and [HTML templating library](https://github.com/philpax/paxhtml) and asset baking and so on and so forth.
 Anyway, it was done months ago.
 Still haven't written anything, though.

 I added an updates section.
 I'm about to add a notes section.
 The buttons on the top are not of even width.
 This bothers me.